neo-ngd/neo-dapi-monorepo/packages/neo-dapi/README.md

 ##### Returns

-`: Networks` - a networks object with following members:
+`: Networks` - a networks object with the following parameters:

-- `networks: string[]` - array of network names the provider has available for the dApp developer to connect to
+- `networks: string[]` - array of network names to which the provider is available to connect for the dApp developers
-- `defaultNetwork: string` - network the provider is currently set to
+- `defaultNetwork: string` - the network the provider connects to by default

 ##### Example